groupoid/per.ex/README.md

 ### Context Variables Lookup `lookup_var ctx x`

 Retrieve a variable’s type from the context.
-Context are the objects in the categories of Substitutions.
+Context are the objects in the Substitutions categories.

 This linear search assumes a small context, which is inefficient for large ctx (O(n) complexity).
 A hash table (Second Lesson `per2.ml` of Tutorial)